kubernetes/ingress-nginx/docs/user-guide/tls.md

 The flag `--enable-ssl-passthrough` enables SSL passthrough feature.
 By default this feature is disabled

-## Server-side HTTPS enforcement

-By default the controller redirects (301) to HTTPS if TLS is enabled for that ingress .
-If you want to disable that behaviour globally, you can use `ssl-redirect: "false"` in the configuration ConfigMap.

-To configure this feature for specific ingress resources, you can use the `nginx.ingress.kubernetes.io/ssl-redirect: "false"` annotation in the particular resource.

 ## HTTP Strict Transport Security

 HTTP Strict Transport Security (HSTS) is an opt-in security enhancement specified through the use of a special response header.
 Once a supported browser receives this header that browser will prevent any communications from being sent over HTTP to the specified domain and will instead send all communications over HTTPS.